LMilazzo/VACC-Nextflow-RNAseq-Tutorial/Sectional_Docs/NextflowSetUp/Nextflow.md

         ![alt text](NanoImages/image-12.png)
         * type a file name (it must be nf-param.json)
         * ENTER
- 6. Confirm your flie saved with
+ 6. Confirm your file saved with
     ```
     ls
     ```